 To submit your documents online, head to the ACC website and create an eCorp account.
-You can upload your documents, fill out the proper forms, and complete your payment.
+You can upload your documents, complete the proper forms, and complete your payment.

 Step 4 – Create Your Operating Agreement

 Luckily, the operating agreement isn’t legally required in Arizona.
-You don’t need a lawyer to draw up a contract; you can use our Arizona operating agreement template.
+You don’t need a lawyer to create a contract; you can use our operating agreement template.
 Fill in the required information and circulate the document to all company members.